usnistgov/mass2/docs/getting_started.md

 ### Summarizing pulses

 The `Channel.summarize_pulses()` method returns a new `Channel` with a much enhanced dataframe that has nearly a dozen new columns, such as `["pretrig_mean", "pulse_rms", ...]`.
-To use this method on all the Channels in a `Channels` object, we make use of the handy `Channels.map()` method.
-It takes a single, callable argument `f` which must accept a `Channel` object and returns a modifie version of it.
+To use this method on all the `Channel`s in a `Channels` object, we make use of the handy `Channels.map()` method.
+It takes a single, callable argument `f` which must accept a `Channel` object and returns a modified version of it.
 We also often follow this up by a function that attaches a "good expression" to each channel.
 Here we'll consider pulses "good" when their pretrigger rms and their postpeak derivatives are no more than 8-sigma off the median.
 These two steps can be performed with `map()` like this:

 ```python
 # mkdocs: render